LootSafe/LootSafe.MultiLevelMultiSig.contract/README.md

 ### Hey!
 Listen!!
 This contract works best wrapped in our MultiSigCall contract unless you plan to use the freeze() method!

+**How?** - Simply call the `transferOwnership` from the owner account and provied the call the address of your deployed MultiSigCall contract.

 ----

 # Usage